Skip to content

 emeraldsInChest: "chestitem 100;200;300;world emerald:5,sword"

-This condition will check if a conversation has an available starting option.
 If no starting option has a condition that returns true then this will return false.

 Example